Tuesday, October 31, 2006

 Preheat oven to 425 degrees.
 In a large bowl, combine dry ingredients and mix well.
 Thinly slice the chilled butter into the bowl and cut into the dry ingredients with a pastry cutter until the flour and butter looks like course meal.

 In a clean medium size bowl, mix all the wet ingredients.
 Add the wet ingredients to the dry, mixing as little as possible, just enough to encorporate wet and dry together.
+If you like, add in a handful of chopped dried fresh or dried blueberries or tart cherries, just at the end of the mixing.

 Place the dough onto a flour-dusted pastry board and knead a half dozen times.
 Cut the dough in half and pat into two 1-inch thick rounds.
 Cut each round into 6 EQUAL-SIZED wedges.
 Place each wedge on an ungreased cookie sheet and sprinkle with the vanilla sugar.
 Bake about 12 to 15 minutes in the preheated oven.
 Cool on a rack.